Table of Contents

 It can also be used in other contexts, for example:

-• In a commercial building to distinguish consumption between different surface areas
+• In a commercial building to distinguish the consumption of different surface areas

-• In a campsite or port to account for consumption by pitch
+• In a campsite or a port to account for consumption per pitch

-• In any situation requiring the measurement, accounting, and billing of electricity consumption
+• In any situation requiring measuring, accounting, and billing for electricity consumption

-An RCP (Regroupement dans le cadre de la Consommation Propre) allows occupants of one or more buildings to consume together the electricity produced locally by a photovoltaic installation.
-The owner or the condo association resells this electricity to the RCP members, while the DSO provides the necessary supplement and buys back the surplus.
+An RCP (Self-consumption community) allows the occupants of one or more buildings to consume together the electricity produced locally by a photovoltaic installation.
+The owner or the co-ownership association resells this electricity to the members of the RCP, while the DSO provides the necessary supplement and buys back the surplus.

 There are several connection modes for electricity meters and communication depending on the number of consumers and buildings on a site.